 In these statutes, the Legislature could have but chose not to grant carte blanc authority to impose an all encompassing quarantine.
 Instead, the Legislature narrowly focused upon only infected persons and those other persons known to have come in contact with those infected persons.

 Our Governor knew, since January 3, 2020, the seriousness of the COVID-19 virus, and its exponential rate of infection throughout a population.
-It was not until nearly 2 months later, on March 4, 2020, that he took any action.
+It was not until nearly 2 months later, on March 4, 2020, that the Governor took action.

 During all that time — and while the Legislature was in active Session — hearings could have been held, definitions could have been created, and a comprehensive action plan could have been created which both called for escalated measures depending upon public health needs and we could all easily understand and follow.